Jc-alt logo

 def hammingWeight(self, n: int) -> int:

-# Result -> count number of set bits
+# Count number of set bits efficiently

 count = 0

-# continues while some bit is set
+# Continues while any bit is set

 while n: